Joshuarox100/VRC-AV3-Overrides/README.md

 Common Questions
 --------------
 **Can I use this to replace Animations within my own Animators?**
 >No, I may release another tool later on for that.
-This is meant simply for upgrading 2.0 Avatars in an easier fashion so you can get on to learning and trying new things.
+This tool is meant simply for upgrading 2.0 Avatars in an easier fashion so you can get on to learning and trying new things that Avatars 3.0 allows for.

 Troubleshooting
 --------------
 **The window refuses to open.**
 >To fix this, reset your Editor layout by clicking Layout in the top right of the Editor and clicking Reset Factory Settings, then attempt to open the window again.

+**"Your Animation cannot be used for this because it modifies properties unusable in its layer!"**
+>This will occur if you're trying to use a Animation that modifies Non-Transforms for an Animation within a layer that doesn't allow it (or vice versa).
+You can find out which Animations are 'Transforms Only' [here](#av3-override-controller).
+If your Animation modifies both Transforms and Non-Transforms, you'll need to split the Animation in two.

 **"An exception occured!"**
 >If this happens, ensure you have a clean install of AV3 Overrides, and if the problem persists, [let me know](#contacting-me)!